 Cost: The cost is $4.25/lb hanging weight plus butcher costs.
 Hanging weight and butcher costs can vary depending on the weight of the cow and how you choose to have your beef butchered and stored.
 Half a cow feeds a family of four for about a year.

-Pick Up: Pick up will be in the middle of August.
+Pick Up: Pick up will be in June and again in the middle of August.
 We can let you know about 1-2 days before the actual pick up.
 It is important that you have freezer space ready and available as we cannot hold the beef.

-Butcher Info: Our cows will be brought to Russ at The Local Butcher, a USDA inspected slaughterhouse and processing facility in Springfield, VT.
+Butcher Info: Our cows will be brought to Russ and Kristi at The Local Butcher, a USDA inspected slaughterhouse and processing facility in Barnstead, NH.
 When you buy a side of beef, you get to decide how you would like the butcher to cut it up.
-Cut sheets need to be filled out and returned by August 1st.
-If you have any questions about filling out a cut sheet, please let us know.
+We will work with you to make sure cut sheets are filled and ready for the butcher.

 Note: Our fields are certified organic and are cows are raised using organic practices however the cows themselves are not certified organic.
 They are 100% grass-fed.
 If you have any questions or would like to come see our cows, please let us know!